Andy17MB/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/snort3-multithreading/build-and-install.md

 ```

 The script takes 2 arguments:
-- the directory used to build Snort3 and its dependencies
+- the directory used to build Snort 3 and its dependencies
-- the number of processors to use for the build
+- the number of processors to use for the build.

 To build in a new directory named `build` with the number of processors in your system, run the script: